 getting there

-Since I prefer my free time exploring, not be “timed” as part of a package, I booked everything separately and it also worked out cheaper this way.
-If you prefer to have things planned for you, I’ve included some options below from group boat tours to private tours, full-day excursions, and more!
+Since I prefer free time to explore at my own pace, I booked everything separately (round-trip ferry tickets, a private gozo with captain, and Monte Solaro chair lift tickets) but if you prefer to have things planned for you, I’ve included some options below from group boat tours to private tours, full-day excursions, and more!